TheeKingZa/Music_Like/README.md

 ```
   Application: Music_Like
-  Tagline: A music recommendation application
+  Tagline: Music Like  Never Before.
 ```

 # Application Structure